Adding an anchor link

 - Always include both

-idandnameattributes for maximum compatibility - Always use an empty link element for maximum compatibility
+idandnameattributes for maximum compatibility - Always use an empty link element - not a heading or div - as the anchor target.

 - Make sure each anchor ID is unique within your email